Tabla de contenido

-However, that moment of happiness can be interrupted in many ways, one of which is not offering customers a satisfactory solution for sending their money.
+However, that moment of happiness can be interrupted in many ways, one of which is not offering customers a satisfactory solution to send their money to you.

 A payment gateway, as the name suggests, is the means by which we allow customers to transfer money to us.
-But beyond the definition, the important thing is that it is a quick, comfortable and painless experience.
+But beyond the definition, the important thing is that it be a fast, comfortable and painless experience.

-If we don’t provide the best process, we will be wasting all the hard work invested in marketing and conversions.
-Each sale is the culmination of the work done, the final goal, the goal we most want to celebrate.
+If we don't provide the best process, we will be wasting all the hard work put into marketing and conversions.
+Each sale is the culmination of the work done, the final goal, the goal that we most want to celebrate.

-These are the options and tools that we are going to tell you about so that you don’t lose a single sale:
+These are the options and tools that we are going to tell you about so that you do not lose a single sale:

-It has existed on the Internet since 1998 and, although it was not easy in some countries, it has become a 100% reliable payment platform for online shoppers.
+It has been around on the internet since 1998 and although it was not easy in some countries, it has become a 100% reliable payment platform for online shoppers.

-Trust is the key factor.
-Although it has been a slow process, little by little internet users are losing their fear of making online payments.
+Confidence is the key factor.
+Although it has been a slow process, little by little Internet users are losing their fear of making online payments.
 Users must be completely sure that their money is in a safe place.

 Advantages of using PayPal as a payment method

-Let’s take a look at the benefits you can get from using PayPal:
+Let's take a look at the benefits that using PayPal can bring you:

 - Well known: its almost 10 billion annual transactions and more than 200 million users can attest to this.

-- Transmits confidence: the average user knows PayPal, has an account and knows that it is a 100% secure and convenient payment method.
+- It transmits confidence: the average user knows PayPal, has an account and knows that it is a 100% secure and comfortable payment method.

-- Easy to set up: integrating PayPal into a CMS, whether it’s WordPress, PrestaShop, Magento or Shopify, or your own custom development, is within the reach of anyone, even without coding skills.
+- Easy to set up – Integrating PayPal into a CMS, be it WordPress, PrestaShop, Magento or Shopify, or your own custom development, is within the reach of anyone, even without coding skills.

-- Immediate access to funds: after logging in to your merchant account, you can transfer money to your bank or use it to make online payments with just a few clicks.
+- Immediate access to funds: After logging into your merchant account, you can transfer money to your bank or use it to make online payments in just a few clicks.

 The ease and confidence it offers users is, without a doubt, its main attraction.

-No doubt it’s a winner from the buyer’s point of view, but is that the case for the seller?
+There is no doubt that it is a winner from the buyer's point of view, but is that the case with the seller?

-Here are some of the reasons that might make you hesitate.
+These are some of the reasons that could make you hesitate.

-- Fees: PayPal is not the cheapest payment method, that’s for sure, especially if you bill a relatively low amount, which is when you’ll pay the highest fees.
+- Commissions: PayPal is not the cheapest payment method, there is no doubt about that, especially if you invoice a relatively low amount, which is when you will pay the highest commissions.

 This is what they charge:

-- Payment is made outside your website: when the user clicks “pay”, they are redirected to the PayPal page to log in and complete the purchase.
-That may seem like a small thing, but anything that means adding another step to the process and making the customer leave your site is not a good thing, since you can’t monitor what’s going on there.
+- The payment is made outside of your website: when the user clicks “pay”, they are redirected to the PayPal page to log in and complete the purchase.
+That may seem like a small thing, but anything that means adding another step to the process and causing the customer to leave your site is not a good thing, since you can't monitor what's going on there.

-- Disputes – In the case of a claim filed by a customer, PayPal usually agrees with them by default.
-There are many cases where e-commerce stores have felt helpless in the face of arbitrary decisions made by my PayPal.
-It won’t happen if you do everything correctly, but they have the ability to freeze your money without much explanation.
+- Disputes: In the event of a claim made by a customer, PayPal usually agrees with them by default.
+There are many cases in which e-commerce stores have felt helpless against the arbitrary decisions made by my PayPal.
+It won't happen if you do everything right, but they have the ability to freeze your money without much explanation.

 That brings us to the big question…

-Our vote says yes, at least when your ecommerce doesn’t have the age and authority for shoppers to trust the brand itself.
-In addition, there are still a solid number of people who are used to making their purchases through PayPal and don’t trust paying with credit cards.
+Our vote says yes, at least when your eCommerce doesn't have the age and authority for shoppers to trust the brand itself.
+Also, there are still a solid number of people who are used to making their purchases through PayPal and don't trust paying with credit cards.

-After a while you can see how many of your transactions are made with PayPal and according to this number include the fee in the prices of your online store, to avoid a lower margin on sales purchases with PayPal.
+After a while you can see how many of your transactions are made with PayPal and according to this number include the fee in the prices of your online store, to avoid a lower margin on PayPal sales purchases.

 Or add an additional fee for users who want to pay with PayPal.
-Any of these options can be integrated into your online store.
-I would recommend that you factor this fee into the price of your products if possible, as any additional fees added at the last step of the checkout process (at checkout) could be a reason not to purchase from your store.
+Any of this option can be integrated into your online store.
+I would recommend that you factor this fee into your product pricing if possible, as any additional fees added at the last step of the checkout process (at checkout) could be a reason not to purchase from your store.

 Payments with Stripe

-In a market dominated by PayPal, a new online payment service has emerged with a vengeance, and no surprise there.
+In a market dominated by PayPal, a new online payment service has emerged with a bang, and there's no surprise there.

-Stripe is a payment method that is becoming more and more installed and that you should know, value and probably include as a payment option.
+Stripe is a payment method that is being installed more and more and that you should know, value and probably include as a payment option.

-Unlike PayPal, users do not need to have an account with Stripe as it only offers the option to pay with the most common cards: Visa, Mastercard, American Express…
+Unlike PayPal, users do not need to have an account with Stripe since it only offers the option to pay with the most common cards: Visa, Mastercard, American Express...

 Advantages of using Stripe